Soccer-Mourinho sacked as Tottenham Hotspur manager

 "The Club can today announce that Jose Mourinho and his coaching staff Joao Sacramento, Nuno Santos, Carlos Lalin and Giovanni Cerra have been relieved of their duties," it said.

-The news comes the morning after the London club said it was one of 12 clubs forming a breakaway European Super League.
+The news comes the morning after the London club said it was one of 12 clubs forming a breakaway European Super League - a development that has been widely condemned and threatens a bitter power struggle in the European game

-Former Porto, Chelsea, Inter Milan, Real Madrid and Manchester United manager Mourinho had been in chargeof 86 games at the club, having replaced Mauricio Pochettino in November 2019.
+The 58-year-old former Porto, Chelsea, Inter Milan, Real Madrid and Manchester United manager Mourinho had been in charge of 86 games at the club, having replaced the popular Mauricio Pochettino in November 2019.

-Having taken charge with the club in 14th place in the Premier League, they finished in sixth spot.
+Having taken charge with the club in 14th place in the Premier League, they finished in sixth spot last season.

+But they have since slumped with fans disgruntled by the style of football and mystified by the lack of game time given to the likes of Gareth Bale and Dele Alli.

+Tottenham have also become overly reliant on the goals of Harry Kane who took his tally to 21 for the season in the league with a double against Everton on Friday, but who is being linked with a move away from the club.

-A 2-2 draw against Everton on Friday left Tottenham in seventh placet and they have won only won of their last five league games, all but ending their top-four hopes.
+The 2-2 draw at Everton left Tottenham in seventh place and they have won only won of their last five league games, all but ending their top-four hopes.

 They also suffered an embarrassing Europa League last-16 exit against Dinamo Zagreb, losing the away leg 3-0 having won the first leg 2-0.

-He did lead Tottenham to the League Cup final, however, which takes place in six days time against Manchester City.

-Tottenham chairman Daniel Levy, who picked Mourinho because of his career of winning silverware, said on Monday things had not worked out as they had envisaged.
+However, results and performances have tailed off alarmingly this season and since the end of January Tottenham have won only five of 14 Premier League matches.

+Mourinho has always been known for his pragmatic style and the steely mentality of his teams but Tottenham have dropped 20 points from winning positions this season.

-"Jose and his coaching staff have been with us through some of our most challenging times as a club," he said.
+"Jose and his coaching staff have been with us through some of our most challenging times as a club," Levy said on Monday.

 "Jose is a true professional who showed enormous resilience during the pandemic.
 On a personal level I have enjoyed working with him and regret that things have not worked out as we both had envisaged."